offconvex/offconvex.github.io/_posts/generalization2.md

 $$\sigma_{max}(M) \gg \frac{1}{h} \sum_i (\sigma_i(M)^2)^{1/2},$$

 which implies that the matrix has an uneven distribution of singular values.
-(Formally, the ratio of left side and right side is  related to the [*stable rank*](https://nickhar.wordpress.com/2012/02/29/lecture-15-low-rank-approximation-of-matrices/).
+(Formally, the ratio of left side and right side is  related to the [*stable rank*](https://nickhar.wordpress.com/2012/02/29/lecture-15-low-rank-approximation-of-matrices/) and when it is low, the matrix is highly compressible.)
 Indeed, the higher layers of deep nets---where most of the net's parameters reside---exhibit a highly uneven distribution of singular values, as revealed by the figure below describing layer 10 in VGG19 trained on CIFAR10.